 Understanding accounting and tax in Hong Kong

-This guide covers the fundamentals and will help you stay informed of your financial responsibilities as a business in Hong Kong.
+This guide covers the fundamentals and can help you stay informed of your responsibilities as a business in Hong Kong.

-Hong Kong’s corporate tax system, or profits tax as it is commonly referred to, follows a territorial and flat-rate principle.
-In other words, tax will be levied only on profits arising in or derived from carrying on a trade, business, or profession in Hong Kong.
-It is not applicable to profits derived from sources outside of Hong Kong.
+Hong Kong’s corporate tax system, or profits tax as it is commonly referred to, follows a territorial basis of taxation.
+In other words, tax is generally levied only on profits arising in or derived from carrying on a trade, business or profession in Hong Kong.
+Profits from sources outside Hong Kong may still be chargeable to profits tax under Hong Kong's Foreign-Sourced Income Exemption (FSIE) regime, depending on the relevant exemption conditions and applicable rules.

 In Hong Kong, corporations have two options for profits tax rates: